seydaeasan/pdsnd_github/README.md

 ## Error Handling

-The program includes basic error handling for user input.
-If an invalid city, month, or day is entered, the program will prompt the user to try again.
+The program incorporates basic error handling for user input.
+If an invalid city, month, or day is entered, the user will be prompted to try again.

 ## Contributing

-Feel free to fork this repository and make your own improvements.
-Pull requests are welcome!
+Contributions are welcome!
+Feel free to fork this repository and submit your improvements via pull requests.

 ## License